Shubin123/vul/readme.md

 # TODOs
 - spawn multiple objects
+- fix naming convention with models, modelMatrcies(Memory/Buffer) vs modelsBuffer (choose "s" or no "s" stick with it)
 - bundle the app for macos
 - manage more data with structs
 - use said structs in functions for multiple returns (ex createIndexBuffer no longer needs to be void)